Are you after bike lights for night riding?

 With most bicycle lights today, the 2 most popular mounting options are using straps mounts and clamp mounts.

 When it comes to mounting locations, there are various options available, depending on the design of the light.

 Most bicycle lights are still designed to be mounted on top of the handlebars as its the most straightforward way.

 Below the Bike Computer Unit

-Some newer lights like the Light & Motion Urban 900 are designed to be mounted on both on the handlebars and below your cycling computer with a separate mounting kit.
+Some newer lights like the Light and Motion Urban 900 are designed to be mounted on both on the handlebars and below your cycling computer with a separate quick release mounting kit.

 It certainly looks better with this but it does come with a downside; it's harder to access the light and buttons while riding.

 Knog came up with a creative way of mounting the light which gives you the best of both worlds.